Quassia

 Quassia (/ˈkwɒʃə/ or /ˈkwɒʃiə/) is a plant genus in the family Simaroubaceae.
 Its size is disputed; some botanists treat it as consisting of only one species, Quassia amara from tropical South America, while others treat it in a wide circumscription as a pantropical genus containing up to 40 species of trees and shrubs.

+Taxonomy

+The genus was first published in Carl Linnaeus's book Species Plantarum ed.
+2. on page 553 in 1762.

 The genus was named after a former slave from Suriname, Graman Quassi in the eighteenth century.
 He discovered the medicinal properties of the bark of Quassia amara.